Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition

 We use five benchmarks: CIFAR-10-LT and CIFAR-100-LT, ImageNet-LT, iNaturalist 2018, and Places-LT.

-\paragraph{\textbf{CIFAR-10/100-LT}} The original versions of CIFAR-10 and CIFAR-100~\citep{krizhevsky2009learning} are uniformly distributed datasets, which consist of 10 and 100 classes, respectively.
+\textbf{CIFAR-10/100-LT:} The original versions of CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning} are uniformly distributed datasets, which consist of 10 and 100 classes, respectively.
 They both contain 60K images with a size of $32\times32$.
 The training set contains 50K samples and the test set has 10K samples.
-Following the experimental settings in~\citep{cui2019class, Kaidi2019ldam}, we down-sampling training images per class with the exponential function $n_i = n^o_{i} \times \lambda^i$, where $i$ is the class index (0-indexed), $n^o_{i}$ is the label frequency in the original balanced version and $\lambda \in (0,1)$.
+Following the experimental settings in~\cite{cui2019class, Kaidi2019ldam}, we down-sampling training images per class with the exponential function $n_i = n^o_{i} \times \lambda^i$, where $i$ is the class index (0-indexed), $n^o_{i}$ is the label frequency in the original balanced version and $\lambda \in (0,1)$.
 The test sets are kept unchanged.
 The imbalance ratio $r$ is defined as the ratio of the maximum and minimum label frequencies, i.e., $r=\max{(n_i)}/ \min{(n_i)}, i = 1,2,...,C$.
-We adopt the most widely used three imbalance ratios, i.e., $r = 50, 100$, and $200$ in the comparison experiments.
+In the comparative experiments, we employ the three most widely used imbalance ratios, namely $r = 50, 100$, and $200$.

-\paragraph{\textbf{ImageNet-LT and Places-LT}} The original versions of ImageNet~\citep{ILSVRC15} and Places~\citep{zhou2017places} are artificially balanced, large-scale real-world datasets for classification and localization.
-We follow Liu et al.'s \citep{OLTR19} setting to construct the long-tailed version of these two datasets by truncating a subset with the Pareto distribution with the power value $\alpha=6$ from the balanced versions.
-The original validation sets are used for testing.
-Overall, ImageNet-LT includes 115.8K training images from 1K categories with $r=1,280/5$.
-Places-LT contains 62.5K training images from 365 categories with $r=4,980/5$.
+\textbf{ImageNet-LT and Places-LT:} The original versions of ImageNet~\cite{ILSVRC15} and Places~\cite{zhou2017places} are artificially balanced, large-scale real-world datasets for classification and localization.
+Following Liu et al.'s \cite{OLTR19}, we construct long-tailed versions of these datasets by truncating a subset using the Pareto distribution with a power value $\alpha=6$ from the balanced versions.
+The original validation sets are employed for testing.
+In summary, ImageNet-LT comprises 115.8K training images from 1K categories with $r=1,280/5$.
+Places-LT consists of 62.5K training images spanning 365 categories with $r=4,980/5$.

-\paragraph{\textbf{iNaturalist 2018}} iNaturalist 2018 \citep{Horn_2018_CVPR} is a real-world fine-grained dataset for classification and detection, which is a naturally long-tailed distributed dataset.
+\textbf{iNaturalist 2018:} iNaturalist 2018 \cite{Horn_2018_CVPR} is a real-world fine-grained dataset for classification and detection, exhibiting a naturally long-tailed distribution.
 It contains different species of plants and animals collected from the real world in a wide variety of situations.
 This dataset contains over 437.5K training samples and more than 24.4K validation images from 8,142 categories.
 The official validation set is utilized for testing in the experiments.
 The imbalance ratio of iNaturalist 2018 is $r=1,000/2$.